top of page

 Personas

 Our target audience is younger travelers and content creators - generally around 15 - 25 yrs old.
-To better understand our users, we created personas.
+They tend to be adventurous, social, and innovative.

 Wireframes